 - View hiring performance reports

-For a candidate, the most important part of an ATS is its ability to read and sort through resumes.
+For a candidate, the most important function of an ATS is its ability to read and sort through resumes.

 So, how does an ATS read a resume?
-When you apply to a role, an ATS takes your uploaded resume and organizes it in a way that it understands the data.
-Your computer-readable resume and any other information you included in your application are used to create a “candidate profile”.
+When you apply for a role, the system takes your uploaded resume and organizes it in a way that it understands the data.
+Your ATS-friendly resume and any other information you included in your application are used to create a “candidate profile”.
 This profile can be searched, filtered, and even ranked by the ATS.

 Its ability to process resumes helps to make the applicant pool smaller – it can automatically turn down those that don’t meet the requirements of the role before a recruiter sees those applications.
 Typically, unqualified candidates will then hear they weren’t successful, while qualified candidates are moved forward to either a phone screening or a pre-recorded video interview.